 - Biomedical prevention studies

-- Evaluation of antiretroviral oral pre-exposure prophylaxis regimens to prevent HIV infections among key risk populations of adolescents and young adults
+- Evaluation of antiretroviral oral pre-exposure prophylaxis regimens to prevent HIV infections among key risk populations of adolescents and young adults, including novel extended release drug platforms

 - Evaluation of vaccines to prevent HIV and HIV-related infectious diseases in infants, children, adolescents, and pregnant and postpartum women